adrelanos/aeternity-wiki/Merkle-Trees.md

 ## æternity Merkle trees

 The æternity blockchain uses Merkle trees to verify data.
-At the time this paper was composed there was 8 Merkle trees in the æternity blockchain.
+At the time this paper was composed there were 8 Merkle trees in the æternity blockchain.
 The following is a brief description:

 ### æternity oracles: